Arthur-r19/web-challenge-api/README.md

 # Web Coding Challenge [API]
 API for schedule and manage lectures for a event.
-Checkout [Web Coding Challenge [Frontend]](https://github.com/Arthur-r19/web-challenge-frontend/tree/develop)
+Checkout the complementary project that consumes this api on: [Web Coding Challenge [Frontend]](https://github.com/Arthur-r19/web-challenge-frontend/tree/develop)